Fannie Mae Waiting Period Guidelines After Housing Event

 - Borrowers can qualify for a conventional mortgage loan 4 years after a short sale or deed in lieu of foreclosure

-- The current Fannie Mae guidelines to qualify for a conventional loan after 4 years of a short sale or deed in lieu of foreclosure used to be 10% down payment
+The current Fannie Mae guidelines to qualify for a conventional loan after 4 years of a short sale or deed in lieu of foreclosure used to be 10% down payment.

-Fannie Mae waiting period guidelines do make an exception that a home buyer can qualify for a home purchase after 2 years after a short sale or deed in lieu of foreclosure if a home buyer with extenuating circumstances.
+Fannie Mae Guidelines do make an exception that a home buyer can qualify for a home purchase after 2 years after a short sale or deed in lieu of foreclosure if a home buyer with extenuating circumstances.
 Even though it is stated on the guidelines that extenuating circumstances such as an involuntary job loss and/or substantial loss of household income may shorten the waiting period, I have never seen a case where this happened.
 Do not count on going this route because the chances will be extremely tough.
 It will be up to the mortgage loan underwriter’s discretion and underwriters will not want to take that chance.

 NON-QM Mortgages With No Waiting Period After Housing Event